EjikeJosephUche/typescriptRestApi/README.md

 - Retrieve all notes
 - Update an existing note
 - Delete a note
+- Retrieve notes based on a particular category

 ### Technologies Used
 - `Node.js:` JavaScript runtime for building the application.